9 Side Effects Of Antidepressants You Must Watch Out For

 7. Serotonin Syndrome

 This is a rare but serious side effect linked to SSRIs and SNRIs caused by excess levels of serotonin in your brain.
 This usually happens when you take these antidepressants with other medication increases serotonin levels, say other antidepressants or medicines with lithium used to treat bipolar disorder, or even triptan medications used to treat migraine headaches.
-Taking antidepressants with natural remedies like St John’s Wort could also be a trigger, which is one reason you must keep your doctor posted about any alternative medicines you take.
+Taking antidepressants with natural remedies could also be a trigger, which is one reason you must keep your doctor posted about any alternative medicines you take.
 Serotonin syndrome can cause symptoms like:

 • Confusion and agitation